battleaxedotco/brutalism-web/README.md

 Online version of the [brutalism-api panel](https://github.com/battleaxedotco/brutalism-api) to demonstrate [Battleaxe's brutalism component library](https://github.com/battleaxedotco/brutalism) and templates with the [bombino Vue-CLI tooling](https://github.com/Inventsable/bombino).

-> In all screenshots below, the left is Illustrator, center is browser, and right is After effects.
+> In all screenshots below, the left is Illustrator, center is browser, and right is After Effects.
 Same code, same functionality.
+Brutalism templates come browser compatible out of the box, even including the `<Panelify>` component for displaying themselves in browser used below:

 ## API